federicotorrielli/UnseenMail/README.md

 # UnseenMail
 Polybar Python script for viewing unread email from multi accounts

-Only works with IMAP Protocol and Gmail APIs
+Cleaned from the original version to work only with IMAP Protocol.

 ![](./screenshot/UnseenMail.png)